-Stereotactic radiosurgery at PRO treats brain cancer in a single session.
+Stereotactic radiosurgery at Princeton Radiation Oncology treats brain cancer in a single session.

 Stereotactic radiosurgery (SRS) is a non-invasive method of delivering high-dose radiation to a tumor in a single treatment session.
 SRS is principally used to treat:

 - Cancers of the brain that can’t be treated surgically